cmateu/intro_to_bayes_UB/README.rst

 Attribution
 -----------

-Cecilia Mateu - cmateu at astrosen.unam.mx
+Cecilia Mateu - cmateu at cida.gob.ve

-If you have used this code in your research, please let me know and consider acknowledging this package.

 License
 -------

-Copyright (c) 2014 Cecilia Mateu
+Copyright (c) 2014-2017 Cecilia Mateu

 This is open source and free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the